 Mulching increases lawn maintenance, creates a conducive environment for harmful insects and pests, starves water, air, and light of the soil, and encourages the spread of weeds and diseases.
 Mulching with certain inorganic materials can also deprive the soil of key nutrients.

-Mulching when done properly has its good sides.
-Here is the benefits anddemerits of mulching grass.
+Mulching, when done properly, has its good sides.
+Here I’ll look at both benefits and demerits of mulching grass.

 Is mulching good or bad for the lawn?

 As a vital activity for your lawn, it’s hard to lean to one side when it comes to mulching.
 Responsible and timely mulching is great for your lawn.
 It releases nitrogen, phosphorus, and potassium on your lawn.
 However, leaving the grass to overgrow before mowing leads to thatch buildup when you mulch with the clippings.
 And you don’t want that.

 It is essential to mulch newly planted grass to protect the root until it develops.
 The exposed areas should be covered with about 1-3 inches of mulch.

 Mulching needs proper preparation.
 That means the right mulch needs to be easy to apply, water-conservative, readily available, and economical in terms of labor and other costs.
 You also need the proper pre-mulch treatment chemicals to treat the lawn.
 That way, you avoid weeds and pests festering under the surface of your mulch.

 You can mulch your lawn with either organic or inorganic mulch.
 Organic mulch consists of substances that will decompose into the soil.
 These substances include grass clippings, straw, shredded or chopped bark, and leaves.